Our Address Has Changed! Visit Us At 910 Sheridan Avenue.

 Your Next Step

 If you or your co-parent has experienced any of the significant changes listed above, you may be eligible to seek legally-binding child support modification.
-After you’ve determined that you may have just cause to request a modification, you need to contact your family law attorney for help.
-Your child support attorney can file a request for a modification with the court and work with you to develop a sound legal plan prior to your court date.
+After you’ve determined that you may have just cause to request a modification, you need to contact your family law attorneys for help.
+Your child support attorneys can file a request for a modification with the court and work with you to develop a sound legal plan prior to your court date.
 However, if the parents are able to come to an agreement independently about a modification to the existing child support orders, it could save you from additional time in court.
-In either situation, your experienced family law attorney can assess your financial situation and help determine how much you should be paying or receiving in child support.
+In either situation, your experienced family law attorneys can assess your financial situation and help determine how much you should be paying or receiving in child support.

 Related Pages